 You drew near when I called on You; You said, "Do not fear!"Lamentations 3:57(NASB)

-Though God, at times, may wait for us to call out to Him, He is neither slow to hear the cries of the disconsolate soul - nor is He slack in responding to the pleading cries of the breaking heart - for the very day that Jeremiah called out to the Lord for help, was the very time the Lord responded with those great words of comfort...from the God of all comforts - "Fear Not - I will be with you, to help you, and deliver you"
+Though God at times may wait for us to call out to Him, He is neither slow to hear the cries of the disconsolate soul - nor is He slack in responding to the pleading cries of the breaking heart - for the very day that Jeremiah called out to the Lord for help, was the very time the Lord responded with those great words of comfort...from the God of all comfort, "Fear Not - I will be with you, to help you, and deliver you."

 Jeremiah called out to the Lord on many occasions.
-His prophetic word was ridiculed, his prophetic writings were burned.
-He was flung into a deep, dry, dirty well and he watched the beloved city of David being ransacked by the marauding Babylonians, and the holy Temple of God being desecrated and burned with fire.
+His prophetic word was ridiculed and his prophetic writings were burned.
+He was flung into a deep, dry, dirty well, and he watched the beloved city of David being ransacked by the marauding Babylonians, and the holy Temple of God being desecrated and burned with fire.

 Jeremiah was helpless and there was no one to turn to, except the Lord.
 But God brought him to the place of helplessness, so that he would cry out to HIM, and the Lord would hear and answer.
 And Jeremiah's heart was encouraged and his faith was strengthened.

 The prayer of helplessness is the simple sigh of the living soul, which is breathed into the heart of the living God.
 The whispered plea of dependent helplessness, rejoices the heart of God, and His immediate response is, "fear not, my child, I created you and purchased you - I died for you and I love you."